Magnetic-field-induced chiral hidden order in URu2Si2: Mean-field decoupling and order parameter symmetries

 \section{Mean-field decoupling and order parameter symmetries}

-Based on the phenomenology of ${\rm URu_2Si_2}$, we have proposed that the chiral d-spin density wave state orders at an incommensurate wave vector $\bm{Q}_1=(1\pm 0.4,0,0)$.
-Describing microscopically a chiral state with this ordering wave-vector, demands taking into account the main four Fermi lines that give rise to this nesting symmetry \cite{Elgazzar}.
-This is a very complex and unnecessary task, since our results do not depend on the microscopic details of the model.
-Our results concerning the anomalous Hall thermoelectric transport and the energy gap of the collective mode, are based solely on the topological content and the symmetry properties of this state.
-Moreover, the phase diagram and the metamagnetic transitions are also based on the general principles of itinerant metamagnetism, according to which this phenomenon originates from band crossing \cite{BandCrossing}.
-Under these conditions it is permissible to consider the existence of a nesting condition for the paramagnetic system $\varepsilon(\bm{k}+\bm{Q}_1)\simeq-\varepsilon(\bm{k})=-[-2t(\cos k_x+\cos k_y)]$ that is exact only for the commensurate ordering wave-vector $(\pi,\pi)$.
-This condition, should stand for the real bands of URu$_2$Si$_2$, and within our approximate simple model we perform a simulation of this situation.
-Finally, we have considered $\Delta_1\up(\bm{k})=\Delta_1\up\sin k_x\sin k_y$, $\Delta_2\up(\bm{k})=\Delta_2\up(\cos k_x-\cos k_y)$ with $\Delta_{1,2}\up=\Delta^*_{1,2}$.
+Based on the phenomenology of ${\rm URu_2Si_2}$, we assume that in the real material, the chiral d-SDW orders at the incommensurate wave vector $\bm{Q}_1=(1\pm 0.4,0,0)$.
+However, describing microscopically a chiral order parameter with this ordering wave-vector, demands taking into account the main four Fermi lines that give rise to this nesting symmetry \cite{Elgazzar,OppeneerEtal}.
+This is a very complex and unnecessary task since our results do not depend on the microscopic details of the model.
+Our results concerning the anomalous Hall thermoelectric transport are based solely on the topological content and the symmetry properties of this phase.
+Moreover, the phase diagram and the metamagnetic transitions are also based on the general principles of itinerant metamagnetism, according to which this phenomenon ori\-gi\-na\-tes from band crossing \cite{BandCrossing}.
+Under these conditions it is permissible to consider a simplified single-band tight-binding model characterized by the nesting condition $\varepsilon(\bm{k}+\bm{Q})=-\varepsilon(\bm{k})=-[-2t(\cos k_x+\cos k_y)]$ with the commensurate nesting wave-vector $\bm{Q}=(\pi,\pi)$.
+This condition, should stand in a similar way for the real bands of URu$_2$Si$_2$, and within our approximate simple model we simulate this situation.
+Finally, within this framework we consider the $d$-wave harmonics $\Delta_1\up(\bm{k})=\Delta_1\up\sin k_x\sin k_y$, $\Delta_2\up(\bm{k})=\Delta_2\up(\cos k_x-\cos k_y)$ with $\Delta_{1,2}\up=\Delta^*_{1,2}$.